-The Federal Direct Grad PLUS Loan is for graduate and professional students enrolled at least half-time in a master's or professional degree program who wish to borrow beyond their annual aggregate Federal Stafford loan limits.
+The Federal Direct Grad PLUS Loan is for graduate and professional students enrolled at least half-time in a master's or professional degree program, and who wish to borrow beyond their annual aggregate Federal Stafford loan limits.
 Students must meet credit eligibility requirements.
-Students who are determined to have an adverse credit history and have been denied may receive a Direct Grad PLUS Loan if they obtain an endorser who does not have an adverse credit history.
+Students with an adverse credit history, may receive a Federal Direct Grad PLUS Loan if they obtain an endorser who does not have an adverse credit history.

 Disbursement of Funds

 Disbursement of funds begins the first week of the semester and continues on a weekly basis.
 Academic year Grad PLUS loans are disbursed to student's account in two equal installments usually at the beginning of each semester.
 Financial Aid funds are applied towards any current outstanding debt owed to the university (i.e., tuition, fees, etc.).
 Remaining funds, if any, are refunded to the student by the Bursar's Office.
 View the Bursar's Office website for more information on the refund process.

 We strongly encourage all PLUS loan borrowers to use a repayment calculator to know the effects of loan indebtedness and estimate monthly payments ahead of time.